FAPLZ/AIV-files-for-Stronghold-Crusader/README_ENG.md

 -
 To add these files in your game, follow these steps:

-1.) make a backup folder for the original AIV files (optional)
+1.) make a backup folder for the original AIV files (optional).

 2.) download the new AIV files (the files are located in the folder: FAPLZ, respectively in the file: FAPLZ.7z).